The Little Mermaid: Disney's animated film

 The Little Mermaid was originally planned as part of one of Walt Disney's earliest feature films, a proposed package film featuring vignettes of Hans Christian Andersen tales.
 Development started in the late 1930s but was delayed due to various circumstances.
 In 1985, Ron Clements became interested in a film adaptation of The Little Mermaid while he was serving as a director on The Great Mouse Detective (1986).
 Clements discovered the Hans Christian Andersen fairy tale while browsing through a bookstore.
 Believing the story provided an "ideal basis" for an animated feature film and keen on creating a film that took place underwater, Clements wrote and presented a two-page treatment of Mermaid to Disney CEO Jeffrey Katzenberg, who approved of the idea for possible development the next day.
 While in production in the 1980s, the staff by chance found the original story and visual development work done by Kay Nielsen for Disney's proposed 1930s Andersen feature.
 Many of the changes made by the staff in the 1930s to Hans Christian Andersen's original story were coincidentally the same as the changes made by Disney writers in the 1980s.

+In 2023, the 1989 film was adapted into a live-action remake.

 Pop culture

 The Little Mermaid statue

 A statue of The Little Mermaid sits on a rock in the Copenhagen harbor in Langelinie.
-This small and unimposing statue is a Copenhagen icon and a major tourist attraction.
+This small and unimposing statue is a Copenhagen icon and tourist attraction.

 The statue was commissioned in 1909 by Carl Jacobsen, son of the founder of Carlsberg, after he had been fascinated by a ballet based on the fairy tale.
 The sculptor Edward Eriksen created the statue, which was unveiled on 23 August 1913.
 His wife, Eline Eriksen, was the model for the body.
 Ellen Price, the ballerina who danced the Little Mermaid in the 1909 Royal Danish Ballet production, was the model for the head and face.
 The statue has been severely vandalized several times.

-In May 2010, it was moved from its Copenhagen harbor emplacement for the first time ever, for transport to Expo 2010 in Shanghai, where it remained until 20 November 2010.
+In May 2010, it was moved from its Copenhagen harbor emplacement for the first time ever for transport to Expo 2010 in Shanghai, where it remained until 20 November 2010.